-California’s working women still suffer from sexual harassment every day up and down the State.
+California’s working women still suffer from sexual harassment every day.
 Even though CA’s employment law is strict, it doesn’t deter most men.
 What is worse, male dominated corporations often fire female employees after they report the harassment to HR or upper management.
 If you are one of these victims, what should you do?
 Should you just forget about it and find another job?
 Or should you find a sexual harassment lawyer and fight so that the bad guy doesn’t do it again to someone else?

 Sexual harassment is one of the more sinister forms of gender discrimination; it often leaves long lasting emotional scars that take years to heal.
 But you are not alone.
 You can fight back.
 If you feel that you have been sexually harassed at work, don’t wait, call an employment lawyer as soon as possible.

 This page is entirely about CA law regarding sexual harassment.
-If you are being harassed, but its not “sexual harassment,” visit our general harassment page here.
+If you are being harassed, but its not “sexual harassment,” visit our general hostile work environment page here.
 Below is a broad overview of the two types of sexual harassment recognized by CA employment law.
 Legally, sexual harassment takes one of two forms:

 - hostile work environment (the most common type)